cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 6. Use the Java EE approach with the `UserTransaction` interface to directly control the Liberty transaction manager.
 This is also a Bean Managed Transaction (BMT) approach.

 All the techniques discussed integrate Spring Boot with Liberty's transaction manager.
 If you are running in CICS Liberty then the CICS unit-of-work (UOW) is also automatically integrated with the Liberty transaction, and becomes subordinate to Liberty's global (XA) transaction.
 The net result is that your Java work and CICS work can be committed or rolled back as one recoverable transaction.
 >**Note:** If using any of these JTA based transactional scenarios in CICS you cannot use the JCICS methods `Task.commit()` or `Task.rollback()` which drive a corresponding `EXEC CICS SYNPOINT` or `ROLLBACK`.
-This is because the CICS recovery manager for the task is subordinate to Liberty's transaction manager and all transactiona coordinatio must be done using JTA.
+This is because the CICS recovery manager for the task is subordinate to Liberty's transaction manager and all transaction coordination must be done using JTA.

 The application source and build scripts are available in the associated Git [repository](https://github.com/cicsdev/cics-java-liberty-springboot-transactions/).